Ashutosh770/IoT-Backend/API.md

 #### 4.1 Get Device Count

 Get the total number of registered devices in the system.
+This endpoint is publicly accessible and doesn't require authentication.

 ```
 GET /api/devices/count
-x-auth-token: YOUR_AUTH_TOKEN

 Response (200 OK):
 {